 (2) An incorporated association may hold its first annual general meeting at any time within 18 months after incorporation.

-24. Special resolution
+24. Special resolution, rules for passing etc.

 (1) For the purposes of this Act, a resolution is a special resolution if it is passed by a majority of not less than three-fourths of the members of the association who are entitled under the rules of the association to vote and vote in person or, where proxies or postal votes are allowed by the rules of the association by proxy or postal vote, at a general meeting of which notice specifying the intention to propose the resolution as a special resolution was given in accordance with those rules.